Reference¶

 | TTA | Transtibial amputee | tta |

-| CVA | Stroke | strokeorcva |
+| CVA | Stroke | stroke or cva |

 | PD | Parkinson’s | pd |